-BFM Parameters Description MEMORY_MODEL_MODE The parameter puts the slave BFM into a simple memory model mode.
-This means that the slave BFM automatically responds to all transfers and does not require any of the API functions to be called by the test.
-The memory mode is very simple and only supports, aligned and normal INCR transfers.
-Narrow transfers are not supported, and WRAP and FIXED bursts are also not supported.
-The size and address range of the memory are controlled by the parameters SLAVE_ADDRESS and SLAVE_MEM_SIZE.
-The value 1 enables this memory model mode.
-A value of 0 disables it.
-Default is 0.
-The slave channel level API and function level API should not be used while this mode is active.
-WRITE_RESPONSE_GAP This configuration variable controls the gap, measured in clock cycles, between the reception of the last write transfer and the write response.
-Default is 0.
-This configuration variable can be changed during simulation.
-READ_RESPONSE_GAP This configuration variable controls the gap, measured in clock cycles, READ_RESPONSE_GAP between the reception of the read address transfer and the start of the first read data transfer.
-Default is 0.
-This configuration variable can be changed during simulation.
-RESPONSE_TIMEOUT This configuration variable, measured in clock cycles, is the value used to determine if a task that is waiting for a response should timeout.
+BFM Parameters Description RESPONSE_TIMEOUT This configuration variable, measured in clock cycles, is the value used to determine if a task that is waiting for a response should timeout.
 Default = 500 clock cycles.
 A value of zero means that the timeout feature is disabled.
-This configuration variable can be changed during simulation.
+DISABLE_RESET_VALUE_CHECKS This configuration value is used to enable/disable the checks for the reset values of input signals to the BFM.
+For example, the slave BFM checks at reset time if the signals from the master are at the expected reset values.
 STOP_ON_ERROR This configuration variable is used to enable/disable the stopping of the simulation on an error condition.
 The default value of one stops the simulation on an error.
-This configuration variable can be changed during simulation for error testing.
 Note: This is not used for timeout errors; such errors always stop simulation.
 CHANNEL_LEVEL_INFO This configuration variable controls the printing of channel level information messages.
 When set to 1 info messages are printed, when set to zero no channel level information is printed.
 The default (0) disables the channel level info messages.
 FUNCTION_LEVEL_INFO This configuration variable controls the printing of function level information messages.
 When set to 1 info messages are printed, when set to zero no function level information is printed.
 The default (1) enables the function level info messages.
 CLEAR_SIGNALS_AFTER_HANDSHAKE This configuration value is used to enable/disable the setting of BFM output signals to reset values between transfers.
 Default is 0.
+INPUT_SIGNAL_DELAY This is used to move the BFM input signals off the simulation clock edge if needed.
+The default is 0.
+TASK_RESET_HANDLING 0 = ignore reset and continue to process task (default) 1 = stall task execution until out of reset and print info message 2 = issue an error and stop (depending on STOP_ON_ERROR value) 3 = issue a warning and continue